slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"In the business world, the rearview mirror is always clearer than the windshield."
 -- Warren Buffett [1930]*

+> *"Rich people think big.
+Poor people think small."
+-- T. Harv Eker [1954]*

+> *"No matter what you do or make in life, it will be forgotten.
+And then people will just make it again and pretend that what you did never happened."
+-- John Hodgman [1971]*

 > *"The future belongs to people who are good at creating things, not people who are good at dividing them up."
 -- Naval Ravikant [1974]*

 > *"If you don’t imagine, nothing ever happens at all."
 -- John Green [1977]*

-> *"Rich people think big.
-Poor people think small."
--- T. Harv Eker*

 > *"Dreams are illustrations from the book your soul is writing about you."
--- Marsha Norman*
+-- Marsha Norman *

 > *"Goals are dreams with deadlines."
--- Diana Scharf Hunt*
+-- Diana Scharf Hunt *

-> *"No matter what you do or make in life, it will be forgotten.
-And then people will just make it again and pretend that what you did never happened."
--- John Hodgman*

 > *"Every expert has a past.
 Every creator has a future."
 -- rapahelz@x*